Timbaland: 1992–2005

 Timbaland began his producing career for R&B acts.
 In the early to mid-1990s, he produced a few songs for R&B acts such as Jodeci and Sista.
 In 1996, he made his mainstream breakthrough by producing the majority of both Aaliyah's second album One in a Million and Ginuwine's debut album Ginuwine...the Bachelor.
 This included the major hit singles "If Your Girl Only Knew" by Aaliyah and "Pony" by Ginuwine.
 While Timbaland was initially producing for R&B artists, his trademark sound was very much rooted in hip-hop with its fast-paced nature and clear drum breaks.
 He was taking a hip-hop sound and applying it to R&B, and in this way his sound was instrumental in blurring the distinction between hip-hop and R&B production.
 In 1997, he fully produced Supa Dupa Fly, the debut album of Missy Elliott, who had been a childhood friend of Mosley.
 In this album Timbaland continued with his now trademark electronic production style, but since Missy frequently rapped the music was considered hip-hop.
 Also in 1997, he released his first album with his partner Magoo, Welcome to Our World, also a hip-hop album.
 In the late 1990s, his hip-hop production sound would become very influential and common as he produced for many high-profile hip-hop artists including Jay-Z, Nas, and The LOX.
 In 1999, he scored a major hit with Jay-Z and rap group UGK with the hit "Big Pimpin'.
 He also fully produced Missy's second album in 1999, Da Real World.
 During this time, Timbaland continued to produce primarily for R&B artists.
-He continued to produce for Ginuwine and Aaliyah, as well as contributing significantly to albums by Xscape, Nicole, Playa, and Total.
+He continued to produce for Ginuwine, Tank, Aaliyah, as well as contributing significantly to albums by Xscape, Nicole, and Total.
 He remixed Usher's major hit "You Make Me Wanna".
 In the early 2000s Timbaland produced songs including Ludacris' "Roll Out (My Business)", Jay-Z's "Hola' Hovito", Petey Pablo's "Raise Up", and Beck's cover of David Bowie's "Diamond Dogs" during this period.
-He also contributed three songs, all eventually released as singles, to Aaliyah’s self-titled third album, the exotic lead single "We Need a Resolution" (featuring himself rapping a verse), "More Than a Woman", and the ballad "I Care 4 U".
+He also contributed three songs, all eventually released as singles, to Aaliyah's self-titled third album, the exotic lead single "We Need a Resolution" (featuring himself rapping a verse), "More Than a Woman", and the ballad "I Care 4 U".
 He also makes an appearance in Aaliyah's single "Try Again", which he also produced and co-wrote.